|Space Telescope Science Institute|

 For WFC images, calacs produces counterpart data files that have undergone pixel-based CTE corrections.
 The CTE-corrected final data products have suffixes flc.fits and crc.fits, to complement flt.fits and crj.fits files, respectively.
 When calacs is run manually for WFC data, temporary intermediate data products have the letter “c” in the suffix to indicate that it has also been corrected for CTE, such as blc_tmp.fits as the counterpart for blv_tmp.fits.

-1. If CCD images are flagged in an association table as belonging to a “CR-SPLIT” or repeated observations set,1 the following steps are performed by calacs:
+1. If CCD images are flagged in an association table as belonging to a “CR-SPLIT” or repeated observations set,2 the following steps are performed by calacs:

 - The combined image is flat-fielded to create a calibrated image file with suffix crj.fits.
-For full frame WFC CR-SPLIT images, by default, a CTE-corrected image with the suffix crc.fits is also created.
+For images where CTE-correction is applicable, a CTE-corrected combined image with the suffix crc.fits is also created.

 2. If SBC MAMA images are flagged in an association table as belonging to a set of repeated sub-exposures, calacs takes the following actions: